searchingforvindication/searchingforvindication.github.com/_posts/2013-06-19-Where-My-Sorrow-Started.md

 It was at a church house.
 And I stops and goes in.
 Come to find out, it was a convention where there was a group of the Pentecostal people, was holding a convention over there.
 And they had to hold it in the north, because of the race conditions they couldn't hold it, and it was a international convention.
 They was holding it in a big tabernacle at Mishawaka.
 </p>

-<p>So I--I never seen the Pentecost before*, so I thought, "Well, believe I'll go and see what it looks like."
-So I walked in, and there they was all clapping their hands \[Brother Branham claps his hands--Ed.\] like that, and screaming and singing.
+<p>So I--<strong>I never seen the Pentecost before</strong>, so I thought, "Well, believe I'll go and see what it looks like."
+So I walked in, and there they was all clapping their hands [Brother Branham claps his hands--Ed.] like that, and screaming and singing.
 I thought, "What manners.
 Tsk, tsk, tsk, tsk, tsk, never seen anything like that in my life.
 What are they all talking about?"</p>

 <p>And here was a colored man up there, and he was singing.
 And he was singing:</p>